France's E-Invoicing Mandate September 2026

 At its core, the French mandate makes electronic invoicing compulsory for domestic B2B transactions — meaning any invoice between two French businesses.
 But the requirements go well beyond that:

 E-invoicing replaces PDF, postal, or email invoices for French B2B transactions.
-Invoices must be transmitted electronically through a certified platform and in one of three mandatory formats: UBL, CII, or Factur-X (a hybrid format combining a human-readable PDF with an embedded XML invoice, similar to Germany's ZUGFeRD).
+Invoices must be transmitted electronically through a accredited platform and in one of three mandatory formats: UBL, CII, or Factur-X (a hybrid format combining a XML invoice with a embedded human-readable PDF, similar to Germany's ZUGFeRD).

-The invoice life cycle requires both parties to exchange structured status updates throughout the invoice's journey — from "submitted" and "sent by platform," through "approved," "disputed," "suspended," and ultimately "paid."
+The invoice life cycle messages (so called CDAR) requires both parties to exchange structured status updates throughout the invoice's journey — from "submitted" and "sent by platform," through "approved," "disputed," "suspended," and ultimately "paid."
 Some statuses are mandatory, others optional, but all require your systems to communicate in a structured XML format.

 E-reporting extends the mandate to international B2B transactions and all B2C transactions.
 Rather than transmitting invoices themselves, companies must send periodic reports of tax-relevant data to the French tax authority (DGFiP).
 Depending on your VAT regime, this can be required every 10 days, monthly, or bi-monthly.